I am a summertime poet;

 I hope you’ll still be here to see her in all her glory.

-A few months ago, I was having a conversation with the wonderful Alisha J. Steele about this exact poem.
+A few months before this post originally came out, I was having a conversation with the wonderful Alisha J. Steele about this exact poem.
 This conversation took place during the winter season while I was first beginning to write this piece, and while we were discussing it, I made the prediction that it wouldn’t be finished and ready to post until spring.
 That prediction turned out to be absolutely accurate, which just further proves the accuracy of the poem itself.
 I find it so much harder to find beauty in the cold and dark days, but I know it’s there.
 I just need to keep looking.